-- 2.17 In the Government's September 2018 consultation on the Draft Local Government Finance Settlement, it was stated that 2019/20 represented the final year of New Homes Bonus funding agreed through the 2015 Spending Review.
-The Government stated that they would explore how to incentivise housing growth most effectively going forward and would consult on any proposed changes. - 2.18 The Government also announced that it may increase the national baseline for housing growth of 0.4% of council tax base (weighted by band), below which the Bonus will not be paid. - 2.19 Given the above and the threat that the loss of New Homes Bonus presents to the Council, the Medium Term Financial Plan has been revised to assume that the baseline will be increased to 0.6% and new bonus payments withdrawn from 2020 (effectively meaning that the council will continue to receive legacy payments based on past bonus awards until 2022/23. - 2.20 Other scenarios for New Homes Bonus include the scheme being abolished entirely or the scheme remaining as is.
-An assessment of the sensitivity to such scenarios can be found in Appendix G
+- 2.18 In the Government's September 2018 consultation on the Draft Local Government Finance Settlement, it was stated that 2019/20 represented the final year of New Homes Bonus funding agreed through the 2015 Spending Review.
+The Government stated that they would explore how to incentivise housing growth most effectively going forward and would consult on any proposed changes. - 2.19 The Government had previously announced that it may increase the national baseline for housing growth of 0.4% of council tax base (weighted by band), below which the Bonus

+- will not be paid.
+The provisional settlement confirmed that the baseline would be maintained at 0.4%. - 2.20 Given the above and the threat that the loss of New Homes Bonus presents to the Council, the Medium Term Financial Plan has been revised to assume that the baseline will be increased to 0.6% and new bonus payments withdrawn from 2020 (effectively meaning that the council will continue to receive legacy payments based on past bonus awards until 2022/23. - 2.21 Other scenarios for New Homes Bonus include the scheme being abolished entirely or the scheme remaining as is.
+An assessment of the sensitivity to such scenarios can be found in Appendix G.